NuGet/Home/designs/DotNet-Sources-Support.md

-Consider Post-MVP Improvement: Loïc: what about encrypted passwords on non-windows machines?

 TODO: Investigate - VS PM UI...compare where source info goes from that dialog vs CLI commands.
 And rationalize.
+Answer: They both have same behavior today...first nuget.config found with a clear in the sources, is used. if not, it uses %userprofile%\AppData\Roaming\NuGet\NuGet.Config

+Consider Post-MVP Improvement: Loïc: what about encrypted passwords on non-windows machines?
+TODO: figure out long term strategy here...so we know whether to have store-in-clear-text param.

 TODO: go write CLI level code for validation/intellisense.
 TODO: finish all strings...including code gen of resx from commands.xml
 TODO: fix overridable log, for dotnet.exe scenario.